On March 9, 1990, Lynie Gaines was arrested in Wayne County Michigan on a charge of selling a kilogram of cocaine to an undercover police officer.

 When Gaines balked at doing a drug deal, Keyes began making threatening telephone calls to Delores Cohens, the mother of Gaines’s son.
 When the calls began, Cohens told Gaines, who then agreed to make the drug deal to protect Cohens and his child.

 So Gaines met with a third party—actually an undercover officer—and purchased the cocaine.
-That’s when he was then arrested and charged with possession of narcotics with intent to distribute.
+He was then arrested and charged with possession of narcotics with intent to distribute.

 Following the hearing, Gaines sought to withdraw his guilty plea.
 The Michigan Court of Appeals granted the motion.
 The state’s petition to appeal was denied by the Michigan Supreme Court in 1997.